Allan Taylor (snooker player): 2016/2017 season

 Taylor qualified for the 2016 Riga Masters, World Open and Indian Open, but was knocked out in the first round of each.
 He lost in the second round of the Northern Ireland Open and Welsh Open 4–2 to Li Hang and 4–1 to Robin Hull respectively.
 At the Gibraltar Open, Taylor advanced to the last 32 of a ranking event for the first time with wins over Saqib Nasir and Elliot Slessor.
 He moved 3–2 ahead of Shaun Murphy, but would be defeated 4–3.
-Taylor needed to come through Q School to remain on tour as he lost his spot at the end of the season, due to his world ranking of 86.
+Taylor needed to come through the 2017 Q School to remain on tour as he lost his spot at the end of the season, due to his world ranking of 86.
 In the last 16 of the first event he needed a snooker when 3–2 down to Daniel Ward.
 He got it when Ward went in-off and made a 96 in the deciding frame, before whitewashing Sean O'Sullivan 4–0 to earn a new two-year tour card.